QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ## 4. Detecting acoustic events

-A **DIY Call Recognizer** detects or recognizes target calls in an audio recording using a sequence of steps:
+A **DIY Call Recognizer** attempts to recognize calls in a noise-reduced [spectrogram](xref:theory-spectrograms) using a sequence of steps:

 1. Preprocessing—steps to prepare the recording for subsequent analysis.
     1. Input audio is broken up into 1-minute chunks